You are welcome to book glamping, motorhome pitches, tree tents and tent pitches directly to our booking page via the button below.

 We value local partnerships and try to support local actors as much as possible.

 We prioritize environmentally friendly options by choosing products with eco-labels and strive to minimize our energy consumption.
-We are also committed to recycling and have decorated our premises with second-hand furniture.
+We are also committed to recycling and have furnished our premises with second-hand furniture.

 When it comes to packaging and recycling, we prefer paper and glass packaging to plastic, and we are committed to recycling as much as possible.